cashubtc/awesome-cashu/README.md

 - [Wrapnuts](https://github.com/wrapnuts/wrapnuts/tree/main) is a CLI developed for embedding Cashu ecash into files with the help of steganography.
 - [402.markets](https://github.com/Kelbie/402.markets) is an API marketplace powered by Lightning Network and Cashu tokens.
 [Site](https://402.markets/)
 - [402forDummies](https://402fordummies.dev/) is a practical entry point to the NUT-24 flow.
+- [μNuts](https://github.com/Amperstrand/micronuts) is a Cashu hardware wallet for the STM32F469I-discovery board.
 ## Currently Unmaintained Projects

 - [Cashcrab](https://github.com/thesimplekid/cashcrab) is a Cashu wallet with a flutter UI and with as much logic as possible in rust using [cashu-crab](https://github.com/thesimplekid/cashu-crab) with nostr integration for contacts and messaging.